 CLICK HERE for Jr. High Regulations (all sports)

-No new Advisory Recommendations were approved for the 2014 season.
+New Advisory Recommendations that were approved for the 2015 season.

 Schools competing in the girls’ and/or boys’ track and field events must observe the following regulations:

 - All Class A and Class B regional entry forms must be sent to your regional manager and must be in his/her hands no later Noon on the day prior to the regional meet.
 Registration forms and the process of submitting the entries will be determined by the individual region managers.
 THOSE ENTRY DEADLINES SHALL BE FINAL FOR BOTH CLASS A AND B ALLOWING NO ADDITIONS OR SUBSTITUTIONS, ONLY SCRATCHES.

 - In addition to regular season qualifying standards (see #7 of this article), Class B schools may qualify entrants for the State Meet at one of the six regional sites listed.
 If a school is participating in track for the first year, contact the NDHSAA for regional assignment.

 The Class B Regionals are organized as follows (Region Meet sites and Managers):

 Southeast Region –.